bulletmark/gmail-indicator/README.md

 new email sound.
 You can also use the *folder* command to check another label/folder, e.g, *[Gmail]/Important*, rather than the default *INBOX*.

-Log out and back in to your Ubuntu or GNOME shell session to complete installation.
-If using GNOME shell, ensure the gmail-indicator shell extension is loaded and enabled, e.g. via
-<http://extensions.gnome.org/local/> from your GNOME shell session.

-Test the program.
+IMPORTANT: Test the program.
 Check for reported errors, missing packages, etc:

     ~/bin/gmail-indicator -di  # to test
     (<ctrl-c> to stop application)